The Patriot Post® · War and Peace

 Peace is not simply the absence of hostility.
 Actions to “keep the peace” that make a dangerous situation more dangerous have the exact opposite effect — they postpone the inevitable.
 And when that inevitable outcome materializes, it is often far worse than if it had been snuffed out earlier.

-The obvious case in point is Israel’s ongoing war with Hamas and now Hezbollah, both terrorist organizations, proxies of Iran, and both unapologetically committed to the total annihilation of Israel.
+The obvious case in point is Israel’s ongoing war with Hamas and now Hezbollah, both terrorist organizations/proxies of Iran and both unapologetically committed to the total annihilation of Israel.
 Just one year ago, Israeli citizens suffered an unprovoked and unspeakably barbaric attack on their own soil by Hamas intruders, at the cost of more than 1,200 innocent lives, another 250 kidnappings, and innumerable instances of rape and torture.

 Israel’s response was immediate and fierce — in effect, a full-on war with Hamas.
-Because of the high (and largely unavoidable) non-combatant casualties of the Israeli Defense Force’s (IDF’s) aggressive efforts to root out Hamas elements deeply embedded among Palestinian civilians, Israeli Prime Minister Benjamin Netanyahu has been the object of much criticism here in the U.S. Some consider him one notch worse than Attila the Hun.
+Because of the high (and largely unavoidable) non-combatant casualties of the Israeli Defense Forces’ (IDF’s) aggressive efforts to root out Hamas elements deeply embedded among Palestinian civilians, Israeli Prime Minister Benjamin Netanyahu has been the object of much criticism here in the U.S. Some consider him one notch worse than Attila the Hun.

 While Netanyahu is moving full speed ahead in defense of his vulnerable nation, his chief ally and benefactor — the USA — keeps trying to hold him back.
 President Joe Biden’s expressions of support have been markedly unenthusiastic, publicly demanding that Netanyahu do more to prevent further escalation.
 Even more damaging to Israel’s defense has been Biden’s slow-walking the American supply of weaponry and setting restrictions on its use.

-Kamala Harris pointedly snubbed Netanyahu in his July visit to the U.S., choosing not to attend his address to the Senate.
+Kamala Harris pointedly snubbed Netanyahu during his July visit to the U.S., choosing not to attend his address to the Senate.
 As vice president, Harris is the president of that body.
 Her glaring absence was clearly intended to mollify the pro-Palestinian (and effectively pro-Hamas) elements of her party, with the presidential election just months away.

 But Netanyahu is the man in the hot seat, and his IDF achieved some stunning successes in recent weeks, so it strikes me that we might want to go to school on his terrorist-fighting tactics, popular or not.